Ficool

 Suddenly, the rune flared and sank into his skin.

-He hissed — not in pain, but from a shock of memory.
+He hissed—not in pain, but in the shock of memory.

 A name burned through his soul.
 Not "Mark."
 Not "Maximilian."
-Something older.
+Something far older.

 "Mark!"
-Elira knelt by him.
+Elira knelt beside him.
 "What did you see?"

 He stared at the ceiling.
 "My name… isn't new here."